A poor man had gathered some honey. He suspended the honey-pot from a rafter and sat beneath it, daydreaming.

 "When I sell this honey, I'll buy some chicks.
 They'll grow into chickens, lay eggs, more chicks, more chickens.
 With that money, I can buy land.
 Then I'll get a fine wife.
 We'll have a fine son.
 But if he ever disobeys me, that bad boy, I'll strike him with my cane…"

-And as he lifted his cane to thrash the boy, he broke the pot of honey, and all the honey came pouring down upon him.
+And as he lifted his cane to thrash the boy, he broke the honey-pot, spilling the honey all over himself.

 Thus the man ended up more poor than before.

 Inspired by: The Tortoise and the Geese, and Other Fables of Bidpai by Maude Barrows Dutton.

 Notes: Different versions of this famous story have oil in the pot or honey or rice, etc. For a collection, see: Air Castles.

 Here is an illustration from a 15th-century Panchatantra: